aws-deadline/deadline-cloud-worker-agent/README.md

 ## Compatibility

-The worker agent requires Python 3.9 or higher.
-There are additional platform-specific requirements listed below:
+The worker agent requires Python 3.9 or higher and is supported on Linux and Windows.
+The platform-specific requirements are listed below:

 **Linux:**